Search for heavy particles in the $b$-tagged dijet mass distribution with additional $b$-tagged jets in proton-proton collisions at $\sqrt{s} = 13$ TeV with the ATLAS experiment: Introduction

 New particles beyond the Standard Model with preferential couplings to third-generation quarks are predicted by many models~\cite{Kim:2016csm,Jacques:2016dqz,HILL1995483,Balazs:1998nt,PhysRevLett.83.3370,PhysRevD.91.015017} and have been extensively searched for by experiments at the Tevatron and the LHC.
 Searches for heavy particles in the dijet invariant mass spectrum of ~``$b$-tagged'' jets, identified as containing $b$-hadrons, have probed this scenario~\cite{Sirunyan:2018pas,CMSDiB,DiJet2020Paper,DiJetISR2016Paper, bHbb,Sirunyan:2018taj}.
 Recent results from the LHCb and Belle experiments suggest deviations in lepton-flavor universality (LFU) from Standard Model (SM) expectations ~\cite{Aaij:2017uff,Hirose:2017dxl,Aaij:2017vbb,Aaij:2018jhg,Aaij:2021vac}, referred to as LFU anomalies.
 The phenomenological work in Refs.~\cite{Greljo:2015mma,Faroughy:2016osc} predicts new heavy vector bosons, a \Zprime\ boson and \Wprime boson, mainly coupled to third-generation leptons and quarks.
 This model not only offers an explanation for the LFU anomalies, but also predicts \Zprime\ boson production in association with third-generation quarks via gluon splitting in the LHC experiments, due to the vanishingly small $b$-quark and top-quark parton distribution functions (PDFs) for protons at the \TeV\ scale.
 The dominant Feynman diagram for this $b$-quark associated production is shown in Figure~\ref{fig:ediag}.

 The additional $b$-flavor jets, not coming from the heavy-particle decay, can be used to reduce the multijet background contribution since the additional jets in multijet events most likely do not contain $b$-hadrons.
-Previous searches for heavy particles in dijet final states did not require additional $b$-tagged jets beyond the leading two jets~\cite{CMSDiB,Sirunyan:2018pas, DiJet2020Paper,DiJetISR2016Paper}, i.e. the two jets with the highest transverse momentum (\pT).
+Most previous searches for heavy particles in dijet final states did not require additional $b$-tagged jets beyond the leading two jets~\cite{CMSDiB,Sirunyan:2018pas, DiJet2020Paper,DiJetISR2016Paper}, i.e. the two jets with the highest transverse momentum (\pT).
 This article presents a search for heavy particles in final states where the two leading jets are $b$-tagged and either the third or fourth jet is also $b$-tagged.
 The $b$-tagging criterion for the third and fourth jets increases the sensitivity by 20\%--50\% at a mass scale of 1.3~\TeV\ to 3~\TeV.
 This is the first search probing the mass region up to 3.6~\TeV\ in this final state.
 Previous searches for a heavy Higgs boson~\cite{bHbb,Sirunyan:2018taj} in a similar final state were optimized for masses up to 1.4~\TeV.
+An advanced $b$-tagging algorithm with better performance at high \pt~\cite{Aad:2019aic} is applied in this search compared to the one used in Ref~\cite{bHbb}, enhancing the sensitivity in the high mass region.
 The model proposed in Refs.~\cite{Greljo:2015mma,Faroughy:2016osc} is compared with data for the first time.